-During 2017, CPPI obtained 87% of its fibre supply from forest districts that had been certified to either the Canadian Standards Association Sustainable Forest Management Standard (CAN/CSA-Z809) or the Sustainable Forestry Initiative ( $SFI^{\otimes}$ ).
-All of the pulp the Company produced in 2017 was eligible for sale as Controlled Wood under the Forest Stewardship Council (FSC) certification standard.
+During 2018, CPPI obtained 87% of its fibre supply from forest districts that had been certified to either the Canadian Standards Association standard for sustainable forest management (CAN/CSA Z809) or the Sustainable Forestry Initiative ("SFI") certification.
+All of the pulp the Company produced in 2018 was eligible for sale as Controlled Wood under the Forest Stewardship Council ("FSC") certification standard.